Further information on 1080 and PAPP

 - Consider which of the pest animal management techniques available will be most effective for your situation.

 - Determine if a 1080 or PAPP pest animal bait program is the most appropriate course of action.
-If it is, download the appropriate risk assessment for the pest animal species that you are trying to manage:
+See the following guides on how these products are used:

 - Prior to purchasing a 1080 or PAPP bait product, undertake a 1080 and PAPP risk assessment and speak with your neighbours about the pest animal problem and potential management solutions, including baiting.
 Discuss with them the possibility of undertaking coordinated baiting as this approach gives a greater level of pest animal control over a larger area of land.